Why Trade Forex?

 This results in a relative gauge that may appear baffling at first, but which can become more balanced as time goes on with this two-sided approach.

 Forex trading pairs give the trader a little more flexibility by allowing them to trade the currencies they choose.
+For a deeper understanding of forex and enhancing your financial knowledge, delving into trading shares can be a valuable asset.

 Let’s take the USD as an example.
 Let’s imagine a trader believes the American economy is on the rise and wants to BUY the currency.